 As is the case with all Purple mattresses, Purple Pillows ship for free to anywhere in the contiguous United States.
-The flagship pillow will shows up in a 17” tall, cylindrical, appropriately-colored bag, while the Plush model comes with a decorative box.
+The flagship pillow will show up in a 17” tall, cylindrical, appropriately-colored bag, while the Plush and Harmony model come with a decorative box.

 Usually we don’t get all worked up over the packaging, but there’s something fun about seeing a pillow in a custom bag.
 It makes you think “Wow, this is a premium pillow,” before you even see the pillow itself.

 You even carry around the bag like a standard duffel bag—it has a top strap and everything.
 At the risk of stating the obvious, all you have to do is unzip the bag, flip it upside down, and let the pillow noodle its way out.

 From this point, just like with the Original Purple mattress, you have 100 nights to try the pillows out.
 This is your opportunity to form your own opinion about the pillow and ultimately decide whether or not it’s for you.

 My hunch is that you’ll know if you like the Purple pillows within a day or two.
 If you do keep it, it comes with a 1-year warranty, which is nothing to write home about.

 The pillow isn’t cheap, but it’s also not what we would consider egregious.
 With an MSRP of $99, the Purple Pillow is (quite a bit) more affordable than the TempurPedic TEMPUR-Cloud Breeze Pillow, but more expensive than the Lull Pillow.